CahanLab/singleCellNet/README.md

 # singleCellNet

 ### Introduction
-SingleCellNet enables the classifcation of single cell RNA-Seq data across species and platofrms.
+SingleCellNet enables the classifcation of single cell RNA-Seq data across species and platforms.
 See [BioRxiv](https://www.biorxiv.org/content/early/2018/12/31/508085) for details.

 Here, we illustrate ...